oszuidwest/rpi-audio-encoder/README.md

 ## Configuration

-Configuration is stored in `/etc/encoder/config.json`:
+Configuration is stored in `/etc/encoder/config.json` on production systems.
+For development, use the `-config` flag to specify a custom path, or place `config.json` next to the binary.

 ```json
 {